alidasdan/best-rational-approximation/README.md

 A potentially interesting part of these programs is that these programs can also accept a math expression that returns a float.
-The expression must be enclosed in single or double quores.
+The expression must be enclosed in single or double quotes.
 For example, here is how to find the best rational approximation to the golden
 ratio: